Link to the aNaLoG.MaN main page

 direct from Analog Man in the USA.

 Many customers (especially overseas) have asked to buy pedals which are already modified, for convenience so they do not have to ship the pedal here and back.
 Also overseas prices for some pedals are higher than my modified ones.
 So we am now stocking brand new Boss pedals that you can order pre-modified.
-See below for online order forms for new pedals.

 For easy ordering, check out our new website buyanalogman.com .
 The new website uses a shopping cart for everything so it's very easy to buy multiple items or add in options.
 It allows using paypal in addition to several other payment methods including credit cards.
 It also keeps track of status, tracking numbers, etc and allow editing orders after they are placed so it's best to use our new website.